MohTaher108/NeuralNet/README.md

 # NeuralNet

-Making my own neural network from scratch with only numpy
+My neural network created from scratch with only numpy